Mike Groff: IRL IndyCar

-In 1996 Groff joined the new IRL IndyCar Series with Foyt Enterprises.
+In 1996, Groff joined the new IRL IndyCar Series with Foyt Enterprises.
 Groff finished sixth in the series' first race and third at the second race at Phoenix International Raceway.
-He then was hired by Walker to race in the CART race at Nazareth where he finished 14th and qualified 11th for the 1996 Indy 500 but was sidelined by a fire after 122 laps, also driving for Walker (which was one of the few teams to participate in both CART and the IRL in 1996).
+He then was hired by Walker to race in the CART race at Nazareth where he finished fourteenth and qualified eleventh for the 1996 Indy 500 but was sidelined by a fire after 122 laps, also driving for Walker (which was one of the few teams to participate in both CART and the IRL in 1996).
 Groff finished sixth in the 1996 IRL championship.

-For the 1996-1997 Indy Racing League season Groff joined Byrd/Cunningham and captured 3 straight top-five finishes to start the season including a third at the Las Vegas Motor Speedway and a second at Walt Disney World Speedway (the first with the series new naturally aspirated cars).
-He finished 12th in the 1997 Indianapolis 500 and finished fourteenth in the championship.
+For the 1996-1997 Indy Racing League season, Groff joined Byrd/Cunningham and captured three straight top-five finishes to start the season including a third at the Las Vegas Motor Speedway and a second at Walt Disney World Speedway (the first with the series new naturally aspirated cars).
+He finished twelfth in the 1997 Indianapolis 500 and finished fourteenth in the championship.
 Groff returned to Byrd-Cunningham Racing in 1998.
-After finishes of 7th, 15th, and 15th to start the season, he was replaced at the Texas Motor Speedway race by John Paul Jr. He was out of a ride for the rest of the season.
+After finishes of seventh, fifteenth, and fifteenth to start the season, he was replaced at the Texas Motor Speedway race by John Paul Jr. He was out of a ride for the rest of the season.

 Groff attempted to qualify for the 1999 Indianapolis 500 for Team Xtreme Racing but failed to make the field.
 It would be his last IndyCar appearance.